Case Study - Seismic Survey on Quarry Site

 We’re pickin' up good vibrations!

-…and the good vibes were the results of a SUMO seismic refraction survey on a quarry which indicated better than expected limestone deposits
+…and the good vibes were the results of a SUMO seismic refraction survey.

-Although test pits and boring offer definite results they are costly and time consuming.
-The sub-surface geology is only detected at the bore hole location and the geology between them needs to be estimated.
+Test pits and boring offer definite results however, they are costly and time-consuming.
+What’s more, the subsurface geology is only detected at the borehole location and the geology between them needs to be estimated.

-Geophysical methods however are quicker and lower cost and they provide thorough coverage of the entire area.
+Geophysical methods are quicker, lower cost and they provide thorough coverage of the entire area.
 There are a range of separate and combined technologies for the identification of subsurface features and properties for different purposes.
 In each case, the application of the correct technology is important to yield accurate and reliable geological information for a specific objective.

-The results from the seismic survey were delivered in just 8 days and successfully indicated the depth to bedrock and furthermore, it pinpointed the problem extents across the entire site.
+The results from the seismic survey were delivered in just 8 days and successfully indicated the depth to bedrock and furthermore, it pinpointed the problem extends across the entire site.

 The cost for the seismic survey represented a huge saving in time and money over an intrusive borehole survey while providing more meaningful and consistent information.

 The seismic velocities of the limestone varied across the survey area revealing a potential area of increased fracturing towards the south.
-This revealed the rock quality which is particular concern for the client.
+This revealed the rock quality which was of particular concern for the client.